-You Indie recently caught up with guitarist Patrick Partington to discuss the record, which sees release today via their Jupe Jupe music.
-This is what he told us.
+You Indie recently caught up with Solomon to discuss the record, and this is what he said about it.

-When did you begin writing the material for Crooked Kisses?
+When did you begin writing the material for Weird Headspace?

 What was the most difficult song to take from the initial writing stage through recording and mixing?
 Why was it so troublesome?

-Which of the songs on the record is most different from your original concept for the song?
+Which of the songs on Weird Headspace is most different from your original concept for the song?

 Did you have any guest musicians play or sing on the record?

-Who produced Crooked Kisses?
+Who produced the record?
 What input did that person have that changed the face of the record?

-Is there an overarching concept behind the music that ties the songs together?
+Is there an overarching concept behind Weird Headspace that ties the record together?

 Song writting was split by myself and Bryon.
 During writing and recording of this, I was going through a bad business relationship, Bryon was having some issues at home, and Jason, Mikey and Murray (as well as Bryon), were in and out not only their homes, but the country for work, that everyone just seemed a little strained.
 I think everyone kind of rallied around having a cool, part time outlet to work off the pangs of not being at home, or having weird stuff at home happening.
 I feel a lot of that is oddly reflected in the songs, not only the lyrics, but just the sort of downer feel throughout the record.